neeth97/Car-Sales-Marketing-Analytics/README.md

 Based on what we learned about ad performance, what's the best way to spend our extra budget next year (we're getting 20% more money!)?

-# Some Visuals from the Solution Jyputer Notebook
+# Visuals from the Solution Jyputer Notebook

 ![image](https://github.com/user-attachments/assets/2e380f77-a1ec-4b9d-b862-fc0b9d061e99)
 ![image](https://github.com/user-attachments/assets/4f53158a-ea4f-486d-9e51-73d46a301df2)